How to Recognize Common eBay Scams Against Buyers

-This one comes in a variety of forms, but it always involves super-secret and super-valuable information that will do something truly amazing: allow you to levitate and control the weather, get you all the free consumer electronics that you want without paying a dime, help you to earn six figures every month, give you the secret to losing 100 pounds in 100 days, and even more outlandish claims.
+This scam comes in a variety of forms, but it always involves super-secret and super-valuable information that will do something truly amazing: allow you to levitate and control the weather, get you all the free consumer electronics that you want without paying a dime, help you to earn six figures every month, give you the secret to losing 100 pounds in 100 days, and even more outlandish claims.

 Phishing Emails Pretending to Be eBay

 In all cases, they either ask you to provide information or click a link in the email that takes you to what appears to be the eBay (or Escrow.com or PayPal) website.
 Only it isn't, and the message is a fake, and if you do what is asked, you're going to lose your money or your identity.
-Never, ever provide confidential information, like your banking details, inside an email message or click a link inside an email message if you don't know its origin.
+Never provide confidential information, like banking details, inside an email message or click a link inside an email message if you don't know its origin.

 If eBay has sent you any communication, you'll see it in your account on its site.

-What If I Already Got Scammed?
+What If I've Already Been Scammed?

 If you've already fallen prey to one of these scams, your best bets are to work through buyer protection and, if necessary, a credit card dispute, assuming that the transaction went through eBay and you were wise enough to pay with a major credit card.